DuskSystems/wayfind/README.md

 Constraints allow for custom logic to be injected into the routing process.

-Once registered to a router, a constraint can be attached to any parameter via the following syntax:
+We support constraints for all types of parameters:
-- `/{name:constraint}`
+- Dynamic constraint: `/{name:constraint}`
-- `/{*name:constraint}`
+- Wildcard constraint: `/{*name:constraint}`

 The typical use-case for constraints would be to run a regex, or a simple `FromStr` implementation, against a path segment.

 A common mistake would be to use these for validation of parameters.
 This should be avoided.

-If a constraint fails to match, and no other suitable match exists, the equivalent HTTP response code would be a `404 Not Found`, rather than a `400 Bad Request`.
+If a constraint fails to match, and no other suitable match exists, it results in a `Not Found` response, rather than any sort of `Bad Request`.

 They act as an escape-hatch for when you need to disambiguate routes.